Dozens and dozens of roses offered on the altar, collected for months, and slowly extracted.

 This one is inspired by the pile of decaying grave bouquets at the cemetery.

 Cloying sweetness, with syrupy earth notes - a pure extraction of the deep dark floral scents that are missing from light, bright and airy Florida Waters.

 A spiritual fragrance to tempt the dead - or draw in and intoxicate the living.
 Appropriate for love work, Necromancy, seduction or making new friends and lovers among the living and the dead.
-Adored by powerful and erotic spirits, it pairs well with cigar smoke to capture and fix their attention.
+Adored by powerful spirits, it pairs well with cigar smoke to capture and fix their attention.